dfinity/sns-kongswap-adaptor/DEX.md

 ## Transaction Fees

 Every deposit, withdrawal, or trade incurs ledger fees.
 These costs reduce the effective amount received.
-Fortunately, on the Internet Computer (IC), such fees are significantly lower than on most other blockchains.
+Fortunately, on ICP such fees are significantly lower than on most other blockchains.